 Disordered Eating & Eating Disorder Therapy

-It can be frustrating, difficult, and often isolating, to know your relationship with food needs to change but not knowing how or where to begin.
+It can be frustrating, difficult, and isolating to know your relationship with food needs to change, but not know how — or where — to begin.

-I have chosen to specialise in this area because of my own lived experience of disordered eating, an eating disorder and exercise dependency.
-This has given me insight which helps me to support you.
-I know what it’s like to live with thoughts and behaviours around food or exercise that can overwhelm each day and impact your quality of life.
-I also know what it is to address and recover from this.
+I’ve chosen to specialise in this work because of my own lived experience with disordered eating, an eating disorder, and exercise dependency.
+That insight helps me support you with empathy and understanding.
+I know what it’s like to feel overwhelmed by food or exercise, and I also know what recovery can look like.

 I am able to work with a full range of issues, including diagnosed eating disorders (bulimia, binge eating, anorexia and other restrictive or purge disorders).